department-of-veterans-affairs/va.gov-team/products/content/benefit-hubs/optimize-hubs/define-benefit-hub-content-eligibility.md

 **And** the content must support a benefit that meets at least 1 of these requirements:
 - The benefit has a specific application (either a primary benefit application or an additional application), **or**
-- The benefit shares an application, but has unique eligibility criteria or a unique application process [NOT CLEAR]
+- The benefit shares an application, but has unique eligibility criteria or a unique application process [TESTING THIS OUT AGAINST CONTENT - NOT CLEAR YET]